-Our lab is interested in developing new nucleoside analogues both for unmet needs as molecular probes and in medicinal chemistry.
-We are currently working on synthetic elaboration of natural nucleosides to make the nucleobases fluorescent, while minimizing the biochemical impact of the required structural changes.
+Our lab is interested in developing new nucleoside analogues both for unmet needs as molecular probes, in chemical biology, and in medicinal chemistry.
+We are currently working on synthetic elaboration of natural nucleosides to impart useful fluorescent properties, while minimizing the biochemical impact of the required structural changes.
 Recently we discovered a way to modify cytidine—the C of the genetic code—to create a fluorescence turn-on property.
-This new compound, which we call DEA-tC, is able to report on the formation of matched double-stranded DNA and RNA by becoming fluorescent (see image above and read more here).
+This new compound, which we call DEAtC, is able to report on the formation of matched double-stranded DNA and RNA by becoming fluorescent (see image above and read more here).

 Other members of the Purse Lab are working on nucleoside analogues as prospective new medicines.
 We are using synthetic chemistry to re-design the natural substrates for bacterial and viral enzymes to selectively poison the metabolism of pathogens.
-Current efforts are focused on the Zika virus and resistant strains of N. gonorrhoeae.
-A forthcoming publication from our collaborative work on Zika is available now at bioRxiv.
-Click here to read more.
+Current efforts are focused on the Zika virus and resistant strains of N. gonorrhoeae (see image above and read more here).

 For more information, see our Publications.